 Word On The Street - panelist

 Penny Smash - Producer

 It started with the flagship VancouverIsAwesome.com in 2008.
-We now license out the brand in the Toronto, Whistler and Calgary markets and are growing organically with new licensees.
+We now license out the brand in the Toronto, and Calgary markets.

 A collection of my fine art photography entitled "Beach Glass" was published by Holy Water Publishing of the UK in 2004 (a decade ago!
 Eek!).
 I'm now semi-retired but have shot portrait photography for the following international publications (and many others):